Close Menu

 How to Test Whether GitHub-Linked Projects Are a Scam

-• Identify red flags: Beware of vague documentation, anonymous teams, or unverifiable claims of success.
+• Identify red flags: Watch for anonymous teams, vague documentation, or unrealistic promises.

-• Review withdrawal policies: Avoid platforms with unclear or crypto-only withdrawal options.
+• Check withdrawals: Avoid platforms with unclear or crypto-only withdrawal rules.

 Final Verdict & Alternatives